abdulbadii/smart-directories-navigation/README.md

 g -r
 reverse the dir. index order and get into the earliest dir.

-g {nth}
+g {nth}   EXCEPT n=0 and n=1
 go to the nth index of dir. stack, exception is index 1 by g 1 below

+g 0
+go to directory on top of dir. list

 g 1
-go to directory pointed by the top of dir. stack and lose the current directory, use `g -` otherwise to keep current dir at top of dir. stack
+like above, go to directory pointed by top of dir. stack and lose away current directory saving, use `g -` otherwise to keep current dir at top of dir. stack

 g {directory_name}
 go to the "directory_name" dir.
 For numerical name, suffix it with / to prevail over existing same index number of dir. stack